Karnataka Transporters Strike over Speed Governor issue-An analysis

 Ask yourself as a consumer:

-We're building express highways like Golden Quadrilateral to faciliate smooth and quick transport.
+We're building express highways like Golden Quadrilateral to facilitate smooth and quick transport.
 Imposing a speed limit of 60kmph is like going back to stone age

 We already have so many traffic rules-how many are being effectively implemented?
 Will not this speed governor become another measure for RTO inspectors to make money?
 From a business perspective, it makes more economical and business sense for truck operators to bribe check post inspector with few hundred rupees and speed away without a SG, as the delay in delivery time because of SG can be more expensive than the bribe.
 So the implementation is more likely to serve the vested interest of few than general public.